z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 # Lifetimes

-Lifetime management is the concept of controlling how long a service's instances will live (from instantiation to [disposal](/docs/guides/scopes#disposal)) and how they will be reused between resolution requests.
+Lifetime management controls how long a service's instances will live (from instantiation to [disposal](/docs/guides/scopes#disposal)) and how they will be reused between resolution requests.

 :::info
 Choosing the right lifetime helps you avoid [captive dependencies](/docs/diagnostics/validation#lifetime-validation).